Tgrede/Tgrede/README.md

 Heres some things about me:

-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently learning Full Stack Web Development and Blockchain Tech
-- 🤔 I’m looking for help with Terra.js and Rust
+- 🤔 I’m looking for help with Storybook and writing tests
 - 💬 Ask me about Blockchain or VR technology
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/trenteng/)
 - ⚡ Fun fact: I have a collection of twisty puzzles